What is a CCUS hub?

 More government support.

-A hub can decarbonize an entire industrial region, saving jobs and attracting clean new industries.
-With such social and economic benefits, on top of its contribution to meeting climate goals, a hub is much more likely than an individual project to gain government support.
+A hub can decarbonize an entire industrial region, supporting jobs and attracting new clean industries.
+Such social and economic benefits buttress a hub’s contribution to meeting climate goals, increasing the likelihood that an individual project will gain government support.
 Efforts to create hubs in the UK, for example, have ensured that the government develops policy incentives for emitters and operators.
-The Norwegian and Dutch governments worked to change European regulations on the cross-border export of carbon dioxide, and both Northern Lights and Porthos attracted large-scale EU funding.
-The Northern Lights JV has gained support from standard setter Verra and emitting industries to take a new look at carbon accounting for CCUS.
-The four CCUS projects that received support from the EU Innovation Fund in 2021 are all connected to a hub.
+The Norwegian and Dutch governments worked to change London Protocol regulations on the cross-border export of carbon dioxide, and both Northern Lights and Porthos – along with several associated emitters – have attracted large-scale EU funding.
+The Northern Lights JV has gained support from standard-setter Verra and emitting industries to take a new look at carbon accounting for CCUS and carbon removal, via the CCS+ Initiative.

 This is the main disadvantage – and the reason we have set up this platform.
 A CCUS hub is a multi-stakeholder undertaking, which magnifies the need for careful communication and alignment between partners.
 Decisions on commercial relations, risk management and long-term investments must all be agreed between emitters, operators and government – who are all acting with different drivers and timescales.
 Countries that are pioneering hubs, such as the UK, Norway and the Netherlands, are building on years of frustrating attempts to get large-scale CCUS off the ground.
-They have learned lessons from these failures and are now applying them to make CCUS hubs a reality.
+They have learned lessons from these failures that they are now applying to make CCUS hubs a reality.
+Importantly, newcomers like Denmark and Malaysia have also taken these lessons on board to accelerate the implementation of CCUS hubs.

-Three conditions have come together to enable the development of the three most advanced CCUS hubs around the North Sea in Europe.
+Three conditions came together to enable the development of the earliest CCUS hubs in Norway, the UK and the Netherlands.

-- Confidence that CO2 storage capacity exists, due to previous work on CCUS and the involvement of companies with subsurface and transportation experience.
+- Confidence that carbon storage exists and can be used, due to previous work on CCUS and the involvement of companies with subsurface and transportation experience.

-- Northern Lights/Longship in Norway built on lessons learnt by Equinor and the government over 20 years of experience storing CO2 under the North Sea.
-Shell is using its transportation experience to lead the CO2 shipping solution.
+- Northern Lights/Longship in Norway built on lessons learnt from over 20 years of experience storing carbon dioxide under the North Sea.

-- Net Zero Teesside in the UK built on the White Rose project which focused on the Endurance reservoir that is now being used by the hub’s transport & storage operator, Northern Endurance Partnership.
+- The East Coast Cluster in the UK built on the White Rose project which selected the Endurance Reservoir now being used by the hub’s transport and storage operator, Northern Endurance Partnership.

-- Porthos in the Netherlands is based on the ROAD project in the Port of Rotterdam, and CO2 suppliers Shell and ExxonMobil have engaged their upstream subsurface engineers to build confidence in storage capacity.
+- Porthos in the Netherlands is based on the ROAD project in the Port of Rotterdam, and carbon dioxide suppliers Shell and ExxonMobil have engaged their upstream subsurface engineers to build confidence in storage capacity.

 - National and regional support to incentivize and build confidence for the large, high risk capital investments initially required.

-- In Northern Lights/Longship, the Norwegian government has committed to national political objectives for CCUS and, in the first phase, is subsidizing 80% of investment costs for both emitters and transport & storage infrastructure.
+- In Northern Lights/Longship, the Norwegian government has committed to national political objectives for CCUS and, in the first phase, is subsidizing 80% of investment costs for emitters and transport and storage infrastructure.

 - In Porthos, the Port of Rotterdam wants to position itself as a clean industrial hub and national authorities are committed to industrial decarbonization.